X-Illuminati/internet-of-spores/doc/software_architecture.md

 ![Main Component Overview](drawio/sensorsw_main_overview.png)
-The Main component provides the familiar entry point functions for the Arduino framework, setup and loop.
+The Main component provides the familiar entry point functions for the Arduino framework (e.g. `setup` and `loop`).
-It orchestrates the sensor collection and display of sensor readings as well as changes between modes of operation for the sensor node.
+It orchestrates the collection and display of sensor readings as well as changes between modes of operation for the sensor node.

 ##### Dependencies